 Knowing when it’s time to rebrand

-If companies are unsure whether or not a rebrand is necessary, Maritz suggests doing an internal audit – a self-analysis with the management team to see if the current brand is relevant.
-The questions to ask are:
+If you’re unsure about whether or not to rebrand, first do an internal audit.
+This is a self-analysis process with the management team to see if the current brand is relevant.

-To make sure you’re not suffering from an ‘untidy house syndrome’, Maritz suggests going outside your bubble and asking your customers for their input.
+To make sure you’re not suffering from an ‘untidy house syndrome’, it’s worth stepping outside the comfort of the company bubble and asking your customers for their input.

 Beautiful logos that don’t reflect a company’s strategy are like bad tattoos